Irish mythology: Tuatha Dé Danann

 Nevertheless, John Carey notes that it is not wholly accurate to describe all of them as gods in the medieval literature itself.
-He argues that the literary Túath Dé are sui generis, and suggests "immortals" might be a more neutral term.
+He argues that the literary Tuath Dé are sui generis, and suggests "immortals" might be a more neutral term.

-Many of the Túath Dé are not defined by singular qualities, but are more of the nature of well-rounded humans, who have areas of special interests or skills like the druidic arts they learned before traveling to Ireland.
+Many of the Tuath Dé are not defined by singular qualities, but are more of the nature of well-rounded humans, who have areas of special interests or skills like the druidic arts they learned before traveling to Ireland.
 In this way, they do not correspond directly to other pantheons such as those of the Greeks or Romans.

 Irish goddesses or Otherworldly women are usually connected to the land, the waters, and sovereignty, and are often seen as the oldest ancestors of the people in the region or nation.
 They are maternal figures caring for the earth itself as well as their descendants, but also fierce defenders, teachers and warriors.
 The goddess Brigid is linked with poetry, healing, and smithing.
 Another is the Cailleach, said to have lived many lives that begin and end with her in stone formation.
 She is still celebrated at Ballycrovane Ogham Stone with offerings and the retelling of her life's stories.
 The tales of the Cailleach connect her to both land and sea.
 Several Otherworldly women are associated with sacred sites where seasonal festivals are held.
 They include Macha of Eamhain Mhacha, Carman, and Tailtiu, among others.

 Warrior goddesses are often depicted as a triad and connected with sovereignty and sacred animals.
 They guard the battlefield and those who do battle, and according to the stories in the Táin Bó Cúailnge, some of them may instigate and direct war themselves.
 The main goddesses of battle are The Morrígan, Macha, and Badb.
 Other warrior women are seen in the role of training warriors in the Fianna bands, such as Liath Luachra, one of the women who trained the hero Fionn mac Cumhaill.
 Zoomorphism is an important feature.
 Badb Catha, for instance, is "the Raven of Battle", and in the Táin Bó Cúailnge, The Morrígan shapeshifts into an eel, a wolf, and a cow.

 Irish gods are divided into four main groups.
 Group one encompasses the older gods of Gaul and Britain.
 The second group is the main focus of much of the mythology and surrounds the native Irish gods with their homes in burial mounds.
 The third group are the gods that dwell in the sea and the fourth group includes stories of the Otherworld.
 The gods that appear most often are the Dagda and Lugh.
 Some scholars have argued that the stories of these gods align with Greek stories and gods.